 And notice the layout system that we have going on here makes is very easy to just add new elements, and they just fall in line.
 It’s pretty cool.
 This one is going to be skin color.
 We could add another button in fact.
 So we have four options for skin color, just to show you some difference.
 And I’ll say just one, two, three, and four.
 And I could add a label above this, so we know hey this is the skin color.
 And to do that, all I’d have to do is go to customized UI, TextMesh Pro text.

-And in fact all these buttons are using the built in Unity Text.
+And in fact all these buttons are using the built-in Unity Text.
 I would recommend changing those to the TextMesh Pro.
-But since we’ve already done all this, I’m not going to worry about it.
+But since we’ve already done all this, I’m not going to worry about it (as it doesn’t affect our Unity avatar working one way or another).
 But you should go ahead and go through if you plan on using this in a game, making these TextMesh Pro elements inside of the buttons.

 So I’ll just take this and place it above the panel.
 And notice the order in the hierarchy affects the order of the layout.
 Pretty cool.
 So I’ll just take and resize this.
 Make it 24 so it matches the character settings.
 Actually we’ll make it match the 20 of our individual labels.
 That makes more sense.
 So we’ll make it be 20, and then we’ll just fit it just like that.
 And this will say skin color.
 There we go.
 So that’s going to be our customizer.